janiragayle/JaniraGayle/README.md

 ## Hi there 👋.
 A little bit about me :

-My name is Janira Gayle (she/her) and I am front-end software engineer and visual artist based in New York City.
+My name is Janira Gayle (she/her) and I am front-end developer and visual artist based in New York City.

 ## 🔭 I’m currently working on ...
 ###  [Visual Art Portfolio Template (A)](https://github.com/janiragayle/art-portfolio-a)